 Outside the Store Convenience and Awareness

-Establishing designated parking for pick-up is important in driving customer use of a pick-up service.
+Establishing designated parking with Car Park Deck Waterproofing for pick-up is important in driving customer use of a pick-up service.
 The study identified that overall wait time is reduced significantly when designated parking is available, and use of the service goes up by 7 percent.
 The secondary benefit of having well-signed parking spaces for a pick-up is allowing the retailer to promote their BOPIS service to all customers as they look for a place to park close to the store entrance.
 Adding to the study, we would recommend the use of digital signage that offers an expected wait time, similar to that of a dentist, as it would help reinforce the speed and convenience of this service right in the parking lot.

 We would also recommend developing a strong brand identity for the BOPIS service, creating what we define as the Blink Factor–an emotional connection in the blink of an eye–and the ability to cut through the clutter through the use of a strong colour and shape.
 Offering 24-hour pick-up options at remote locations, similar to what some grocery stores have started doing, is another way to promote the BOPIS offering to the larger public while conveniently delivering products to consumers.

 Inside the Store Ease of Access and Visibility

 Having strong signage that identifies the pick-up area for when a customer enters your store is another critical aspect in driving frequency of usage and customer satisfaction, and is something that many BOPIS offerings currently lack.
 Along with speeding up the pick-up process for customers, interior signage can once again draw attention to the service for those that are not currently aware of it.